-- EEH 630 MPH Culminating project (3 credits) - Students completing their project in any semester can elect to do a standard 15-minute oral presentation, or a poster presentation in person or virtually. - Students completing their project in the Spring semester have the option to present a poster in-person at the School's Perry Poster Day instead of delivering an online presentation.
-The poster day is typically held in April.
+- EEH 630 MPH Culminating project (3 credits) - Students completing their project after having completed two semesters, unless permitted otherwise by the concentration director, can elect to do a standard 15-minute oral presentation, or a poster presentation. - Students completing their project in the Spring semester have the option to present a poster in-person at the School's Perry Poster Day instead of delivering an online presentation.
+The poster day is typically held in April during the spring semester.